-Much work prior to GLUE has demonstrated that training neural models with large amounts of available supervision can produce representations that effectively transfer to a broad range of NLP tasks \citep{collobert2008unified,dai2015semisupervised,kiros2015skip,hill2016learning,conneau2018senteval,mccann2017learned,peters2018deep}.
-GLUE was presented as a formal challenge and leaderboard that could allow for straightforward comparison between such task-general transfer learning techniques.
-Other similarly-motivated benchmarks include SentEval~\citep{conneau2018senteval}, which evaluates fixed-size sentence embeddings, and DecaNLP~\citep{mccann2018decanlp}, which recasts a set of target tasks into a general question-answering format and prohibits task-specific parameters.
-In contrast to these, GLUE provides a lightweight classification API and no restrictions on model architecture or parameter sharing, which seems to have been well suited to recent work in this area.
+Much work prior to GLUE demonstrated that training neural models with large amounts of available supervision can produce representations that effectively transfer to a broad range of NLP tasks \citep{collobert2008unified,dai2015semisupervised,kiros2015skip,hill2016learning,conneau2018senteval,mccann2017learned,peters2018deep}.
+GLUE was presented as a formal challenge affording straightforward comparison between such task-agnostic transfer learning techniques.
+Other similarly-motivated benchmarks include SentEval~\citep{conneau2018senteval}, which specifically evaluates fixed-size sentence embeddings, and DecaNLP~\citep{mccann2018decanlp}, which recasts a set of target tasks into a general question-answering format and prohibits task-specific parameters.
+In contrast, GLUE provides a lightweight classification API and no restrictions on model architecture or parameter sharing, which seems to have been well-suited to recent work in this area.

-Since its release, GLUE has been used as a testbed and showcase by the developers of several influential models, including GPT~\citep{radford2018improving} and BERT~\citep{devlin2018bert}.
-On GLUE, GPT and BERT achieved scores of 72.8 and 80.2 respectively, relative to 66.5 for an ELMo-based model \citep{peters2018deep} and 63.7 for the strongest baseline with no multitask learning or pretraining above the word level.
-These results demonstrate the value of sharing knowledge through self-supervised objectives that maximize the available training signal, modeling word occurrence conditioned on ever-richer context: from nearby unigrams (traditional distributional methods) to one-directional context (ELMo, GPT) and finally to bidirectional context (BERT).

-Recently, \citet{phang2018sentence} showed that BERT could be improved by extending pretraining with labeled data related to a target task, and \citet{liu2019mt} showed further improvements using a specialized form of multi-task learning with parameter sharing.
-This results in an overall score of 83.8, an improvement of 3.3\% over BERT, and a further sign of progress towards models with the expressivity and flexibility needed to acquire linguistic knowledge in one context or domain and apply it to others. \autoref{fig:benchmark-trends} shows progress on the benchmark to date.